 “A bayberry candle burnt to the socket brings food to the larder and gold to the pocket.”
 New England Proverb

-The practice was time consuming and bayberry candles took too long to make, for them to be practical for everyday use, so the candles were only used for special occasions.
+The practice was time-consuming and bayberry candles took too long to make, for them to be practical for everyday use, so the candles were only used for special occasions.
+Bayberry is also used for other herbal uses.

 Never leave a burning candle unattended.
 If you must leave your home and you don’t wish to blow out the candle, simply put the burning candle on a heat resistant plate, and place the plate with the candle in the kitchen sink, away from combustibles.